If you're like me and you're tired of saying "electronic log" and "Jeremy Peter Green," then this is the clog for you.

 "I am living proof that there is nothing that can stop you from achieving your goals but yourself.
 Tourette Syndrome does not make you 'different.'
 Everyone is different and unique and that is what makes life interesting.
 I tell myself every day, I cannot change how God made me and I would never want to.
 Take what you are given and make the very best of it."

 The other sentences are similar to other things I've heard.
 No, you're wrong.
 Tourette's makes you different.
-Nothing isolates me more from the rest of humanity than Tourette syndrome does.
+Nothing isolates me more from the rest of humanity than Tourette's Syndrome does.
 I had to completely rewire my brain, getting rid of all knee-jerk reactions and instincts, just to be able to function at an inferior-but-passable level in society.
 I rarely encounter other people with Tourette's, and when I do, it's usually less severe or manifests itself very differently.

 Unlike Miss Iowa, if I could get rid of Tourette's, I would with no hesitation.
 There's no pretending something is a blessing when it causes you pain and interrupts whatever you're doing every three seconds or so.